Advising for Study Abroad

 Visiting international scholars contribute to the intellectual and cultural vitality of our campus by sharing their academic or professional expertise, different perspectives, and culture.
 Hosting a scholar can be an enriching experience, but host faculty and departments should recognize that it requires a commitment to providing a meaningful and rich experience.

-Procedure: Early planning is essential.
+Early planning is essential.
 The process of applying to a U.S. consulate for a visa often takes over three months.
 On-going communication among all of the offices at Cortland involved in handling the various aspects of bringing faculty members to campus can help ensure a productive visit.
-Please contact the International Programs Office at firstname.lastname@example.org or 753-2209 as early as possible to determine the appropriate visa category for your visitor.
+Please contact the International Programs Office by email or 753-2209 as early as possible to determine the appropriate visa category for your visitor.

 Developing Study Abroad Programs and Partnerships